OpenBankingUK/conformance-suite/docs/setup-guide.md

 * Enter an organisation name
 * Enter the following redirect URI: `https://0.0.0.0:8443/conformancesuite/callback`

-Once completed, make a note of the certificates and the "CLIENT ID" and "CLIENT SECRET" values.
+Once completed, make a note of the certificates and the `CLIENT ID` and `CLIENT SECRET` values.

 ### Generate transport and signing certificates